ARTICLE

 Dynamics: the classic Page of Wands is called Spark of Lights (Fire, duplicated element), whereas the Queen of Swords is called Fathom of Eyes (Water & Air). |

 Court characters include elemental symbols, whereas major cards don't show characters but a planet or an astrological sign.
-A manual coming along with the deck offers deep meditations for each card, great to awaken intuition inside of the esoteric system underlying the designs.
+A manual comes along with the deck and offers deep meditations for each card, which is great to awaken intuition inside of the esoteric system underlying the designs.
 As an alternative, Bobby also considers major cards as scenes in a theater play, so they can be also used for other purposes, and not just for fortune-telling.

-The deck as a whole introduces quite original changes, if considered shapes and background concepts.
-About shapes, these quite outstanding cards are also very clear to transmit presences.
-And the change in the elemental representation of suits produces new forms and a radical transformation of the classic compositions to the regular eye.
-At the same time, cards' details turn the deck into a very specific and particular artwork.
+The deck as a whole introduces quite original changes, if considering shapes and background concepts.
+About shapes, these quite outstanding cards clearly transmit presences.
+And the change in the suits' elements produces new forms and a radical transformation for the regular eye acquainted with classic compositions.
+At the same time, several details turn the deck into a very specific and particular artwork.
 The Three of Eyes (Swords) is a clear example: the classic heart is absent, so there's no object to traverse.
-But treason comes from "tattoos" in the arms ending in closed fists, since the drawings all across the arms end as arrow-heads, which remind of a tail's sting: the card might be inspired by Libra's ancient symbol, which included the scorpion's pinches as claws.
-Another important characteristic are the eyes, replacing swords and meant for action, so the same comes from above and below: in any card's position and about any matter, it tells of a kind of fatality related to Libra and Saturn, also alluding to the concepts of justice and vengeance.
+But treason comes from the "tattoos" across closed-fist arms, since those drawings end as arrow-heads, which reminds of a tail's sting: the card might be inspired by Libra's ancient symbol, which included a scorpion's pinches as claws.
+Another important characteristic are the eyes, which replace swords, so they're meant for action.
+The same comes from above and below: in any card's position and about any matter, it tells of a kind of fatality related to Libra and Saturn, and to the concepts of justice and vengeance.

-The Outsider Tarot then becomes a flexible tool that offers different possibilities: to be read from a more visual perception and / or a more esoteric point of view, and to be used in fortune-telling or, instead, in symbolic practices.
+The Outsider Tarot offers different possibilities, so it turns to be a flexible tool: to read from a more visual perception and/or a more esoteric point of view, and to be used for fortune-telling or, instead, for symbolic practices.
 The long list of characters included in the cards offers a wide range of options for personal identification: Carlson Wade, David Bowie, Carrie Fisher, Cash Askew, Zaha Hadid, Vera Rubin, Britney Spears, Dorothy Parker, Truman Capote, Lillian Leitzel, James Baldwin, Frida Kahlo, Kenneth Anger, Daniel Kish, Raed Fares, Aaron Schwartz, Edith Piaf and Carl Jung.

-Deck and guidebook are handcrafted and were released on February 2021 by fundraising on Kickstarter.
+The deck and guidebook are handcrafted and were released on February 2021 by a fundraising on Kickstarter.
 Visit The Outsider Tarot and contact Bobby on Instagram, Facebook, Tumblr or Twitter.

 Next, a video with Bobby and me (Julia) of almost half an hour where he introduced the deck before the official launching, back on September 2020.